taqtiqa-mark/jlenv/docs/command-reference.md

 ## jlenv versions

-Lists all Julia versions known to jlenv, and shows an asterisk next to the currently active version.
+Lists all Julia versions known to jlenv, that is, found in `${JLENV_ROOT}/versions/*`.
+Shows an asterisk next to the currently active version.

+Options:
+  --bare           Display only the version numbers
+  --skip-aliases:  Do not list versions that have been symlinked.

 ```bash
 $ jlenv versions